vestalux/sljekyll/_docs/updating-the-website.md

 ### Serve the site to fix conflicts in the `_site` folder

-Re-serving the site will fix conflicts in the `_site` folder, and these account for 99% of site conflicts after you've merged one branch into another.
+Re-serving the site will fix conflicts in the `_site` folder.
+These account for 99% of site conflicts after you've merged one branch into another.

 Once you've served the site remember to: